HaukeBartsch/vessel_network/README.md

 The nodes are added in each tree based on a breath first search manner.
 The number of possible segments starting from any segments end point is 2.

 The diameter value starts at something like 0.2 and is reduced each depth level by a factor of 0.9.
 The length of the start segments is 1 and also reduced by the factor of 0.9 (with some noise).
+More realistic is a reduction by 0.7071 (area preserving at 2-split).

 There is a momentum term for the direction of the segment growth (and a lot of noise).